Park Avenue Tunnel Rehabilitation begins February 2017

 What's coming next

-- Lead paint will be abated from newly exposed bricks on the tunnel roof.
+- Lead will be abated from newly exposed bricks on the tunnel roof.

 - The 34th Street Mall will be refurbished with wider walkways and safety improvements.
 Parapet walls will be repaired and restored.